The 2020 Plan Engagement Initiative calls for educating Trojans about campus sustainability issues, including:

 - Sustainability Steering Committee meetings (on-going throughout the year)

 - Sustainability Forums (fall and spring)

 Throughout the year, the Office of Sustainability supports and promotes the following programs:

-- USG Green Engagement Fund
+- USG Green Engagement Fund (currently on hold)

 - USC Hospitality Trojan Farmers Market

 On an ad hoc basis, the Office of Sustainability also facilitates student research projects by brokering access to key campus administrators and sustainability subject matter experts.